hiber3d/game-template/README.md

   - `npm run compile:webgl`
   - `npm run compile:webgl:release`

-## C++
+## Working with the engine

 ### Modules

-A module is an optional “building block” of code, with a very specific concern.
+Written in C++ a module is an optional “building block” of code, with a very specific concern.
 This is the main way you implement your gameplay code.

 To register a module to your game project, you can: